Lizz1102/InHisElementRetailManager/README.md

 #Background and Goals

-**Phase 1** - Designing and setting up a desktop app in legacy .NET Framework(4.7.2), WPF UI in MVVM architecture pattern, a database, and a Web API with authentication.
+**Phase 1** - Design and setup up a desktop app in legacy .NET Framework(4.7.2), WPF UI in MVVM architecture pattern, a database, and a Web API with authentication.
 Then perform a transition of this app to .NET Core 3.1.
 This is done to simulate the scenario of many businesses needing to migrate their existing legacy applications to a modern platform.

-**Phase 2** - Add Xamarin, Blazor, transfer the application into the Azure cloud, CI/CD, and Reporting.
+**Phase 2** - Add Xamarin, Blazor, transfer the application into the Azure cloud, CI/CD, and Reporting(TBD).

 **Phase 3** - Add microservices, Blazor WebAssembly PWA(TBD).

+#Phase 1 - Documentation

+**Documenting every step for future reference**

+**Initial Project**

+Build a desktop app that runs a cash register, handles inventory, and manages the entire studio.
+In order to allow it to grow(to sell online), add a WebAPI Layer.

+**Initial Plan**

+Build a MVP that can be expanded to cover all the features we need over time.
+The first step is getting all of the major pieces set up, including:
+- Git on Azure DevOps
+- SQL Database (SSDT)
+- WebAPI with authentication
+- WPF application that can log into the API

+**Technologies**

+- ASP.NET MVC
+- .NET Core
+- WebAPI
+- SSDT
+- WPF
+- JavaScript
+- HTML/CSS
+- Authentication
+- Data Validation
+- Azure DevOps
+- Reporting
+- Logging
+- Dependency Injection
+- Design Patterns
+- Async
+- Unit Testing
+- Git
+- SOLID, Autofac

 ## Credits